Damping of phonons in one-dimensional quantum fluids: Out of equilibrium protocols.

+\textit{b) Single mode excitation via quench in the trapping potential.} In this protocol two potentials are independently designed and optimized with the DMD: a flat box potential and a box potential with an additional modulation at his bottom, $V_c\propto \cos(k_2z)=\cos(2\pi z/L)$, corresponding to the geometric shape of the second mode.
+The dynamics are initiated by rapidly quenching between these two configurations: The system is initially prepared in one potential and then quickly switched to the other.
+Importantly, within our parameter regime, the direction of the quench has no measurable influence on either the resulting dynamics or the damping rate~\cite{Cataldini2022PRX}.
+The quench is performed within a few microseconds, much faster than the characteristic timescale of the longitudinal dynamics.\\

-A schematic of the protocol is illustrated in the panel at the bottom of Fig.~\ref{fig_SM:wp_kick_scheme}.
-The system, initially prepared in the potential $V_0$ is ramped down in $t_R = 1\,$ ms to the final value $V_f$.
-The small change in the position of the box walls creates a depletion of atoms which begins to propagate from the edges inward, at the speed of sound $c=1.7\,\mu$m/ms. In the middle box, the full longitudinal density profile of the atomic cloud $n(z)$ is shown at selected times: the thermal initial state is shown with a yellow line and the first four time steps after the quench are shown with a blue gradient, the dark blue representing the beginning of the free evolution after the quench ($t=0$).
-Although the change in potential is barely noticeable in the full density profile as extracted from ToF pictures, the propagation of the perturbation becomes evident when the background profile $\langle n(z)\rangle_t$ is removed.
-In the upper panel of Fig.~\ref{fig_SM:wp_kick_scheme} we show $\delta n(z) = n(z) - \langle n(z)\rangle_t$ at $t=0$ (dark blue line) and in the following three time steps (shown in different shades of blue).
-Although small, the peaks of the wave pakets are now clear.
-The complete evolution carpet is shown in Fig.~\ref{fig:Density_carpets}b) of the main text, where the dynamics has been recorded for 100 ms, and its relative mode decomposition is plotted in Fig.~\ref{fig:main_damping_wp}(b).
+\textit{c) Wave packets after fast ramp.} A schematic of the protocol is illustrated in the panel at the bottom of Fig.~\ref{fig_SM:wp_kick_scheme}.
+The system, initially prepared in the potential $V_0$ is ramped down in $t_r = 1\,$ ms to the final value $V_f$.
+The small change in the position of the box walls creates a depletion of atoms which begins to propagate from the edges inward, at the speed of sound $c=1.7\,\upmu$m/ms (see Fig.~\ref{fig_SM:wp_kick_scheme} and Fig.~\ref{fig_SM:dispersion_wp}).
+The amplitude of the wave packets is about $5\%$ of the linear density.
+This protocol is used for the experiment shown in Fig.~\ref{fig:Density_carpets}(b), with the corresponding mode dynamics displayed in Fig.~\ref{fig:main_damping_wp}(b). \\